sandraliu88/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 </div>

 ???
 **This is our table of contents.
-We have a lot of ground to cover today.
-The workshop will alternate between lecture and lab exercise so we don't get bored and fall asleep.
+We will be covering a lot of material today.
+The workshop will alternate between lecture and lab exercise so hopefully today will be engaging and productive use of your time.
 We'll be taking breaks roughly every 90 minutes, with a 45 minute break for lunch.**

 Make sure your EAM or sponsor have arranged for lunch if presenting this as a full-day workshop.